 Unfortunately, many leaders believe that building high performing and innovative teams are like your DNA – you either have it or not.
 THAT’S NOT TRUE AT ALL.
 It’s not luck or an accident.

 It’s learned behaviors backed by science and intentionally developed and prioritized by leaders.
 Business leaders and managers can learn how to “dial in” to the right behaviors and environment to put every person in a peak state of performance and innovation.

 Why does this ultimately matter?
 Collaboration is taking over the workplace.
-With employees spending more than half their time working together, teamwork is critical to organizational success and market leadership.
+With employees spending more than 75% of their time working together, teamwork is critical to organizational success and market leadership.
 However, according to Gallup, almost 70% of employees are disengaged and it’s costing U.S. businesses $550 billion every year.

 The secret to building the highest performing and most innovative teams is prioritizing and building a team and organizational foundation based on psychological safety, vulnerability, truth-

 Research overwhelming supports this premise:

 - Harvard found over a 11-year study of 200 organizations that ones with a strong culture increased net income by 756% versus ones without it only increased by 1%.

 - Employee retention rates went up 200% when companies spent one hour during the on-boarding process having new employees get to know one another.

 - Companies with highly engaged workforces outperform their peers by 147% in earnings per share

 - Are you an Executive, HR, Sales or any manager looking for a way to significantly improve performance, teamwork, problem-solving, and engagement?